-The resulting initial flow conditions at the start of the morphology calculations are shown in Figure 4.3 and the corresponding wave conditions are shown in Figure 4.3a.
+The resulting initial flow conditions at the start of the morphology calculations are shown in Figure 4.31 and the corresponding wave conditions are shown in Figure 4.32.
 The figures shows that the maximum wave generated currents appear within the extension of the structure and even if the pile structures affect the waves and currents, the impact is less than would be expected from a solid structure.

-Figure 4.31 Contour and vector plot of the flow field (plot generated using Data Viewer)
+Figure 4.31 Contour and vector plot of the flow field

-Figure 4.32 Figure 4.3 Contour and vector plot of the wave field (plot generated using Data Viewer)
+Figure 4.32 Contour and vector plot of the wave field